CU-SRL/docs/src/avionics/avionics_testrocket/testrocketrequirementsmeetingnotes.md

 ## This is a page to document how we made decisions on the avionics test rocket

+# Reasoning Behind Not Using Smaller Rocket

+It's cheaper to use a smaller rocket, but here is our engineering justification behind not going with that.
+The main goal of these flights is to test our avionics system to see if it will achieve proper performance on space shot.
+As far as basic functionality, we will do that on the ground, read data sheets carefully, and be thorough with documentation of our system.
+For survivability and reliability, this is where we need to test on a real rocket.
+The goal is to get our system to break.
+Our system is cheap enough to where we don’t have to care about testing slowly and upwards.
+We already know we have hardware that, if properly soldered together, can survive an obsidian level flight as well (our previous big rocket flight).
+Thus, I still believe the cheapest and most time efficient way to have accurate testing is to get our system to break as fast as possible and fix problems from there.

 # List of considerations:

 - Size